benmvp/slides/2020/reactglobal/perfect-lib.md

 </div>

 NOTES:
-- One option is build your app in regular JavaScript
+- One option is build your lib in regular JavaScript
   * And then add TypeScript type declaration files to `DefinitelyTyped`
   * A repo of high quality TypeScript type definitions
 - Nearly 7000 library type definition files are in the repo